-- Improve network performance by evaluating and/or developing new solutions. - Achieve cost savings through standardized equipment and services. - Ensure reliable, fast, and redundant internet access throughout the branch by upgrading connectivity and equipment as needed. - Implement best practices to enhance security and resilience. - Ensure well-managed network infrastructure through technical training.
+- Improve network performance by evaluating and/or developing new solutions. - Upgrade connectivity and equipment as needed. - Achieve cost savings through standardized equipment and services. - Ensure reliable, fast, and redundant internet access throughout the branch. - Implement best practices to enhance security and resilience. - Ensure well-managed network infrastructure through technical training.

-- Number of courts: - Participating in judicial branch networking solutions; and - Enabled with redundant internet connectivity. - Number of network training classes offered and number of courts participating.
+- Number of courts: - o Participating in judicial branch networking solutions; and - o Enabled with redundant internet connectivity. - Number of network training classes offered and number of courts participating.

-- Funding should align with equipment replacement cycles. - Rural courts may have limited connectivity options. - Collaboration is required between the IT and facilities services teams within the court and at the Judicial Council for network upgrades.
+- Funding should align with equipment replacement cycles. - Rural courts may have limited connectivity options.

+• Collaboration is required between the IT and facilities services teams within the court and at the Judicial Council for network upgrades.